10/15 As A Percent

 The Mathematical Principles Behind the Conversion

 The core mathematical principle behind converting fractions to percentages lies in the concept of equivalent fractions.
-We are essentially finding an equivalent fraction where the denominator is 100.
-Multiplying both the numerator and the denominator of a fraction by the same number doesn't change its value; it only changes its representation.
-This is the foundation of both methods described above.
+Plus, multiplying both the numerator and the denominator of a fraction by the same number doesn't change its value; it only changes its representation.
+Think about it: we are essentially finding an equivalent fraction where the denominator is 100.
+Day to day, this is the foundation of both methods described above.
 Method 1 simplifies the fraction first to make the division easier, while Method 2 directly uses a proportion to find the equivalent fraction with a denominator of 100.

 Real-World Applications of Percentage Conversions